Zimbabwe Pastor, Protestor Faces 20 Years for Subversion

 Mawarire, who has supported the fuel protests, appeared in court on Friday to face charges of subversion and “encouraging civil disobedience” that could see him imprisoned for up to 20 years.
 Here’s what to know:

-This week wasn’t Mawarire’s first brush with the authorities.
-The 41-year-old became a national figure in 2016 when he launched the #ThisFlag campaign against former strongman Robert Mugabe.
-Mugabe, 94, was the country’s first post-independence leader, and his 37-year reign was marked by widespread corruption and brutality.
+The 41-year-old became a national figure in 2016 when he launched the #ThisFlag campaign against the country’s former leader, strongman Robert Mugabe.
+Mugabe, 94, was the country’s first post-independence leader, and his 37-year reign was marked by corruption and brutality.
 It also saw the once prosperous regional “breadbasket” spiral into economic collapse.

 Mawarire was charged with subversion and “criminalizing the Zimbabwean flag,” but he was acquitted in 2017 as anti-government demonstrations spread across the country.
 Mugabe ultimately stepped down in late 2017, after facing a possible military takeover.